 Meniere's disease can be characterized by sudden attacks of hearing loss, ringing in the ears (tinnitus), vertigo, and the sensation of ear fullness.

 Usually, only one ear is affected, but in other cases, it is not overly uncommon for both ears to experience episodes.
-It's typically believed that Meniere's disease most commonly affects adults aged 20-60 (primarily from 40+).
+It's typically believed that Meniere's disease generally affects adults aged 20-60 (primarily from 40+).
 Approximately 1 in every 1000 people can be affected by the condition.

 It was identified by French doctor Prosper Meniere in the nineteenth century, of whom the discovery is named after.
 It's considered a chronic condition.
 Treatments are available to help relieve some symptoms of what is described as an incurable disorder, such as sensorineural hearing loss.

-It is recommended that if you believe you may be suffering from the condition, you visit your GP or a licensed medical practitioner.
+It is recommended that if you believe you may be suffering from the condition, you consult your GP or a licensed medical professional.

 As with any medical condition, the disorder features multiple symptoms, which typically all occur at once, lasting from minutes to hours.
 Symptoms are often sudden and unexpected.